TagoDR/MangaOnlineViewer/src/meta/readme.md

 I will make it
 disabled by default.
 Forcing users to manually activate it.

-## Mobile Bookmarklet
+## Mobile

+It's recommended to use Tampermonkey with Firefox mobile or Kiwi Browser.

+### Bookmarklet (Not Recommended)

-_Settings can't be saved, may require to request for Desktop Page_:
+_Settings can't be saved with Bookmarklet_:

 Bookmarklet seems to work only in Chrome, open the chapter then use the searchbar to activate your bookmarklet.